 MuniNet Guide articles and features

-Financially Distressed Cities: Should Unfunded Pension Obligations Impair Funding of Essential Services?
+Financially Distressed and Bankrupt Cities: Should Unfunded Pension Obligations Impair Funding of Essential Services?

 The financial health of some municipalities across the nation that are in financial distress is being threatened by unfunded public employee pension obligations that are not affordable and sustainable.
 When the cost of meeting public pension obligations crowds out the government’s ability to deliver essential public services such as police, fire and water, priorities need to be established and creative solutions are required.
 Continue